-- Fortnightly Tests assess knowledge and skills soon after learning with the aim of providing students with rapid feedback as to the extent of learning that has been achieved and as a means of guiding student learning appropriately. - Essays and Lab Reports test the quality and application of subject knowledge.
-In addition they allow students to demonstrate their ability to carry out basic independent research and to communicate their ideas effectively in writing in an appropriate scholarly style using an appropriate system of referencing. - Class tests taken either conventionally or online via the Keele Learning Environment (KLE) assess students' subject knowledge and their ability to apply it in a more structured and focused way. - Research projects and reports test student's knowledge of different research methodologies and the limits and provisional nature of psychological knowledge.
-They also enable students to demonstrate their ability to formulate research questions and to answer these using appropriate methods. - Oral and poster presentations and reports assess individual students' subject knowledge and understanding.
+- Essays and Lab Reports test the quality and application of subject knowledge.
+In addition they allow students to demonstrate their ability to carry out basic independent research and to communicate their ideas effectively in writing in an appropriate scholarly style using the APA system of referencing. - Class tests taken either conventionally or online via the Keele Learning Environment (KLE) assess students' subject knowledge and their ability to apply it in a more structured and focused way. - Research projects and reports test student's knowledge of different research methodologies and the limits and provisional nature of psychological knowledge.
+They also enable students to demonstrate their ability to formulate research questions and to answer them using appropriate methods. - Oral and poster presentations and reports assess individual students' subject knowledge and understanding.
 They also test their ability to work effectively as members of a team, to communicate what they know orally and visually, and to reflect on these processes as part of their own personal development. - Critiques and Reviews of other scholars' work test students' ability to identify and summarise the key points of a text and to evaluate the quality of arguments and the evidence used to support them.
 In the case of work based on empirical research, reviews also assess students' knowledge of research methodologies and their ability to make critical judgements about the appropriateness of different strategies for collecting and analysing data.